nginx-clojure/nginx-clojure.github.io/Configuration.md

 ```

-2.3 Ring Handler for Location
+2.3 Content Ring Handler for Location
 -----------------

 Within `location` block,
-* Directive `handler_type` is used to setting a type of handler.
+* Directive `content_handler_type` is used to setting a type of handler.
-* Directive `handler_code` is used to setting an inline Ring handler.
+* Directive `content_handler_code` is used to setting an inline Ring handler.
-* Directive `handler_name` is used to setting an external Ring handler which is in a certain jar file included by your classpath.
+* Directive `content_handler_name` is used to setting an external Ring handler which is in a certain jar file included by your classpath.

 ###2.3.1 Inline Ring Handler